meetalva/alva/README.md

 You can find an example patterglate styleguide with Alva designs at https://github.com/meetalva/designkit.

 ### As a contributor to Alva
 Please read our [contributing guidelines](https://github.com/meetalva/alva/blob/master/CONTRIBUTING.md#Setup-for-contributers).
-There you will find also the setup for contributers.
+There you will find also the setup for contributors.

 ### Pattern requirements and configuration